 Now you’re ready to activate staging for this site.
 Go to Admin → Site Administration → Configuration → Site Settings and select Staging from under the Advanced heading.
 We’ll assume you don’t have a separate staging server, so select the Local Live staging type.
 If you do have a separate server to use for staging, follow the instructions in the previous section for configuring it and your local server for remote staging.
 Either way, once you make a selection (either Local Live or Remote Live), more options become available for page versioning and staged portlets.

 Enabling Page Versioning and Staged Portlets

 Before you activate staging, you can choose which portlets’ data should be copied to staging.
-We’ll cover many of the collaboration portlets listed under the Staged Portlets heading when we come to chapter 8.
+We’ll cover many of the collaboration portlets listed under the Staged Portlets heading when we come to the Collaboration Suite chapter.
 For now, you just need to be aware that you can enable or disable staging for any of these portlets.
 Why might you want to enable staging for some portlet types but not others?
 In the case of collaborative portlets, you probably don’t want to enable staging since such portlets are designed for user interaction.
 If their content were staged, you’d have to manually publish your site whenever somebody posted a message on the message boards to make that message appear on the live site.
 Generally, you’ll want web content to be staged because end users aren’t creating that kind of content–web content is the stuff you publish to your site.
 But portlets like the Message Boards or Wiki would likely benefit from not being staged.
 Notice which portlets are marked for staging by default: if you enable staging and accept the defaults, staging is not enabled for the collaborative portlets.